 What Is A Sanitary Ball Type Check Valve and How Does It Work?

-TOP-FLO® Ball-type check valves are one of the styles of check valves used for low viscosity fluid backflow prevention in a sanitary piping system.
-A variety of typical applications where a Steel & O’Brien ball check valve would be found in a sanitary system are water, CIP, raw and finished milk, soft drink, and fruit juice.
-This style of valve depends on downstream fluid back pressure to seat the ball into the internal inlet area of the valve which prevents reverse flow when there is no inlet fluid or pressure.
+TOP-FLO® Ball-type check valves are one of the styles of check valves used for low-viscosity fluid backflow prevention in sanitary piping systems.
+Typical applications for a Steel & O'Brien ball check valve in a sanitary system include water, CIP, raw and finished milk, soft drinks, and fruit juice.
+This style of valve depends on downstream fluid back pressure to seat the ball into the internal inlet area of the valve, which prevents reverse flow when there is no inlet fluid or pressure.

 Why use a Steel & O'Brien Sanitary ball check valve?